rosskevin/ifvisible/README.md

 ## @rosskevin/ifvisible

-Crossbrowser & lightweight way to check if user is looking at the page or interacting with it.
+Lightweight way to see if a browser page is visible or the user is interacting.

 Check out the [Demo](https://rosskevin.github.io/ifvisible/) or read below for code examples.